 The Fishery Management Plan for Groundfish of the Gulf of Alaska (GOA Groundfish FMP, Appendices) includes the major groundfish species targeted by trawl, hook-and-line, pot, and jig gear in the Gulf, with the exception of a few that are managed by the State of Alaska.
-A summary of the amendments to the GOA Groundfish FMP, similar to that prepared for the BSAI, is in preparation.
+A summary of the amendments to the GOA Groundfish FMP, similar to that prepared for the BSAI, was published in 2019.

 Staff contact is Sara Cleaver, 907-271-2804.